jeetram2004/urlshortner/README.md

-This is a url shortner project using Node.js , express, mongose, and mongo DB ,
+This is a url shortner project using Node.js , express, mongoose, and mongo DB ,